 Table 5 lists the scope of work proposed for each school based on the building(s) serving their student population.
-Detailed information can be found in the LRFP website reports titled "School Asset Inventory," "LRFP Systems Actions Summary," and "LRFP Inventory Actions Summary."
+Proposed inventory changes are described in the LRFP website reports titled "School Asset Inventory Report and "Proposed Room Inventory Report."
+Information concerning proposed systems work, or capital maintenance can be found in a supporting document submitted by the District.